BUY TWO OR MORE GUIDES - UP TO 20% OFF

 Old West Dinner Cookout in Yellowstone National Park: Our Review

-The Old West Dinner Cookout is a cookout in Pleasant Valley in Yellowstone, where they serve you a steak dinner and cowboy coffee, and sing cowboys songs while the sun sets.
+The Old West Dinner Cookout is a cookout in Pleasant Valley in Yellowstone, where they serve you a steak dinner and cowboy coffee, and sing cowboy songs while the sun sets.
 To get there, you can ride a stagecoach or a horse.
 This experience did not disappoint – everyone in our party really enjoyed it!

 If you’re thinking about doing the Old West Dinner Cookout, keep on reading for more information.